Do you want to move WordPress from a local server to a live site?

 Next, you’ll need to have a domain name and web hosting.

 To make your decision easier, we recommend using Bluehost.
-They’re an officially recommended WordPress hosting company, and they are giving WPBeginner users an exclusive 60% discount + free domain and SSL.
+They are an officially recommended WordPress hosting company, and they are giving WPBeginner users an exclusive discount + free domain and SSL.

-If you want a great Bluehost alternative, then take a look at Siteground.
+If you can afford to pay a little more, then check out SiteGround.
 They also have a special deal for WPBeginner readers.

-Finally, you will need an FTP program and know how to use FTP so that you can upload your local server site to the live site.
+Finally, you will need an FTP program and know how to use FTP to upload your local server site to the live site.

 Ready?
 Let’s begin migrating your WordPress site.

-Method 1.
-Transfer WordPress from Local Server to Live Site Using a Migration Plugin
+Method 1: Transfer WordPress From The Local Server to Live Site Using a Migration Plugin (Recommended)

 This method is easier and recommended for beginners.
-We’ll be using a WordPress migration plugin to move WordPress from localhost to a live site.
+We will be using a WordPress migration plugin to move WordPress from localhost to a live site.

-First, you need to do is install and activate the Duplicator plugin on your local site.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Duplicator plugin on your local site.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 This brings you to a screen where you can give your backup a name.